 - When irrigating the lawn, water more deeply and less frequently.
 Crabgrass is a notoriously shallow-rooted weed; a regimen of frequent, shallow watering plays right into its hands.

-- One of the most important tips on mowing lawns that I can offer as it relates to weed control is to "mow high."
+- One of the most important tips on mowing lawns as it relates to weed control is to "mow high."
 This means leaving the lawn grass at a height of 2 1/2"-3".
 Doing so will allow the lawn grass to "protect its own turf" better, depriving crabgrass seeds of the light they need to germinate.

 Final Notes on Crabgrass Control